Admissions Hours of Operation

 Quick Reference Resources

-Links & Contacts to Found Pets at Area Shelters
+Links & Contacts to Animal Control and Area Shelters

 - Found Pets at Lee’s Summit Animal Shelter